lokapal-xyz/action/content/dao-spotlight/ENS DAO/Part-2.md

 - Executable Proposals
 - Steward Elections

 **Social Proposals** are off-chain procedures that ask for the agreement of the DAO on a social consideration that cannot be enforced on-chain.
-They are posted on the ENS DAO Snapshot space and are open for 5 days.
-Voting is free and does not require gas.
+They are posted on the ENS DAO Snapshot space and are open for 5 days. **Voting is free and does not require gas**.
 Votes can be changed for free at any time before a vote ends.
 Social proposals can be put forward by any Delegate with at least **10,000 $ENS**.

 **Executable Proposals** are on-chain procedures able to execute smart contract operations – if they are approved.
-Proposals are open for 7 days, and can be viewed on Tally or Agora.
-Voting is not free and requires gas.
+Proposals are open for 7 days, and can be viewed on Tally or Agora. **Voting is not free and requires gas**.
 Votes cannot be changed once they are cast.
 Executable proposals can be put forward to a vote by any Delegate with at least **100,000 $ENS tokens**.

 **Steward Elections** take place each year in December.
-Each working group will elect three stewards per Term.
+Each working group will elect three stewards per term.
 Steward elections are administered by the Meta-Goverance Working Group.
 Information about working group elections are posted in the governance forum.

 These procedures are well-defined and nuanced.
 Refer to the official documentation for full technical details.